gianca10086/Ai-biases-Ofqual-algorithm-/README.md

 d.
 Even if the algorithm is not significantly biased in its treatment of independent and state schools, it must be stressed that the schools-based allocation of grades to individual students is enormously inappropriate.
 Pupils are graded by their statistical background, not their own work and merit.
 Much like with criminal justice, one cannot do away with trial based on the individual case/personal actions in favour of just sentencing anyone who is ‘statistically likely’ to commit a crime.
 This approach makes it impossible for students from unlikely/disadvantaged students to significantly outperform their predictions, even though this happens, especially among immigrant students who tend to attend state schools.

 All in all, it is the assigning life-changing grades to individuals based on statistical data that makes this policy and therefore the algorithm inappropriate.
 Algorithms and AI have great potential to aid governments but it must be realised that not all governmental functions are suitable for automatisation.

+>  Suggestions

+Since we only based our studies function of the algorithm for othewr school subjects

+Ofqual is only on example among others.
+So it would also be interested to make a cross comparison between different countries's educational algorithm's systems.
+We could for instance take the example of the former APB algorith in France.

 # Acknowledgments